LearnFractal/FractalPlatform/FractalPlatform.Examples/Applications/SendTextMessage/README.md

 1. Create a Telegram public channel
 2. Create a Telegram BOT via @BotFather
 3. Set the bot as administrator in your channel
-4. Set Telegram.BotKey attribute in SendMessages dimension by bot api key that can be received from @BotFather.
+4. Set Telegram.BotApiKey attribute in SendMessages dimension by bot api key that can be received from @BotFather.

 Send text message:
 1. Receiver - ChatId of created public channel in format: @MyChannel